 Latest Fatima Perspectives

-Courting the Gentiles — Our modern world has unfolded in such a manner as to make the late Catholic luminary Hilaire Belloc appear not only perspicacious but prophetic.
+— Our modern world has unfolded in such a manner as to make the late Catholic luminary Hilaire Belloc appear not only perspicacious but prophetic.
 As many as 80 years ago, between the two great wars of the last century, Belloc observed that we were witnessing the beginning of something we had never before seen.
 He called it the new paganism.

 HELP KEEP OUR LADY OF FATIMA ONLINE

 Keeping Our Lady's websites online and updated costs many thousands of dollars each year.
 We rely totally on the

 prayers and freewill offerings of people of faith like you.
 Won't you please help us send Our Lady's Fatima Message

 to millions of souls through the power of the Internet?
 Click

 to help keep Our Lady online.
 Please do it now!

 You can also make your donation by calling us toll-free at